Access Request Coordinators

 Being an Access Request Coordinator (ARC)

-If you are an Access Request Coordinator (ARC), you process requests for access to ConnectCarolina, the system the University relies on to help manage its finance, HR, payroll, and student administration functions.
-You help keep those systems and the information on them secure, ensuring that faculty and staff have the access they need to do their jobs but not more access than they need.
+If you are an Access Request Coordinator (ARC), you process requests for access to ConnectCarolina, which is the system the University relies on to help manage its finance, HR, payroll, and student administration functions.
+You help keep those systems and the information on them secure, which ensures that faculty and staff have the access they need to do their jobs but no more access than they need.

 In your role as an ARC, you:

 - Submit requests to give and remove access to ConnectCarolina and companion systems for staff members in your school or division.

 - Track requests through the approval process.